JuliaMath/Roots.jl/doc/roots.md

 For many function, the derivatives can be computed automatically.
-The `PowerSeries` package provides a means.
+The `ForwardDiff` package provides a means.
 This package wraps the process into an operator, `D` which returns the derivative of a function `f` (for simple-enough functions):